Show posts tagged:

 Show notes: The agent is in - Episode 17 - Compliance

 The good we secure for ourselves is precarious and uncertain until it is secured for all of us and incorporated into our common life.
 How often do you verify your compliance?
 Once or twice a year?
 Have you considered reporting on compliance continually?
-The usual suspects, Cody Valle (Head of community), Criag Comstock (Digger), and Nick Anderson (Doer of Things) see how CFEngine Enterprise can be used to implement and report on compliance, specifically the Ubuntu 20.
+The usual suspects, Cody Valle (Head of community), Criag Comstock (Digger), and Nick Anderson (Doer of Things) see how CFEngine Enterprise can be used to implement and report on compliance, specifically the Ubuntu 20.04 Security Technical Implementation Guide (STIG).
+Nick shows how tagging variables for inventory and Mission Portals compliance reports can be used to implement compliance reporting that is continually verified.

 Posted by Nick Anderson